daKmoR/nested-dependencies-in-frontend/README.md

 console.log(html);
 ```

 In order to find out how big our app will be, we would like to create a rollup bundle.
+First install Rollup:

 ```bash
 npm install -D rollup
 ```
-and create a `rollup.config.js`
+Then create a `rollup.config.js`
 ```js
 export default {
   input: "main.js",